 Grace Episcopal Church follows the traditional (formal) Episcopal liturgy.
 While we follow the Book of Common Prayer, our congregants are relaxed, family-friendly, not wed to formality.
 We offer a contemplative, Rite II, service at 8:00 a.m.
 For members who regularly attend our early service, it embodies the traditional approach they seek.
 Quiet and peaceful, the service is usually without music or song.
 Some refer to our 11:00 a.m. service as a “broad church approach.”
 While singing is the norm, this later service is more likely to vary in style and has, at times, incorporated liturgical dance, alternative music, and other creative or contemporary offerings.

 Beyond our regular services, we participate and sponsor ecumenical observances with other community churches.
-We have provided shared Sunday school and youth group activities with the Presbyterian Church of Radford.
+We have participated in youth group activities with the Presbyterian Church of Radford.
 We offer Vacation Bible School, schedule group studies, and share in Lenten worship with the Presbyterian Church of Radford, Christ Lutheran Church, and St. Jude's Catholic Church.

 3. Please provide words describing the gifts and skills essential to the future leaders of your worshipping community.

-Involved; loyal; provides honest communication; authentic; humble; kind/caring/pastoral care-giving; accepting; loving; willing to share opinions; fiery/passionate about something; compassionate; faithful; spiritual; teacher
+Spiritual, involved; a patient teacher; provides honest communication; authentic; humble; kind; accepting; loving; loyal; willing to share opinions; fiery/passionate; compassionate; faithful

 4. How do you practice incorporating others in ministry?